Rare sea sponge finally named

 The completely new species of sponge was first discovered 10 years ago by Seasearch divers living in a special conservation zone in the North Norfolk chalk beds.
 But had remained nameless until the Norfolk school girl’s suggestion was chosen.

 Expert judges unanimously agreed the sponge should be named Parpal Dumplin’ – a name that evokes the sounds of the Norfolk accent.
-The winning suggestion was submitted by nine-year-old Sylvie from Langham Village School in Norfolk.
+The winning suggestion was submitted by 9-year-old Sylvie from Langham Village School in Norfolk.

 Sylvie said that she came up with the new name “because the sponge is purple and it looks like a dumpling”.